Tanjy55/tp/docs/UserGuide.md

 ```

 **What happens:**
-- The application will generate a PDF file named `invoice.pdf` in the directory where the application was started.
+- The application will generate a PDF file named `quotation.pdf` in the directory where the application was started.
-- The PDF will contain the invoice header, customer info and a table of items with subtotal, tax and total.
+- The PDF will contain the quotataion header, customer info and a table of items with subtotal, tax and total.

 **Notes & troubleshooting:**
 - Ensure your quote contains at least one item; the PDF writer will iterate the items in the quote to populate the table.
-- The PDF writer uses a third-party PDF library and writes to `invoice.pdf` directly; if a file with that name already exists it will be overwritten.
+- The PDF writer uses a third-party PDF library and writes to `quotation.pdf` directly; if a file with that name already exists it will be overwritten.
 - If you need a different filename or destination, you can manually move/rename the generated PDF after export (or modify the writer implementation in `seedu.quotely.writer.PDFWriter`).